Man charged with attempted murder after New Year's Eve machete attack on NYPD officers

 "We believe this was a sole individual at this time.
 There's nothing to indicate otherwise," said Mike Driscoll, the assistant director in charge of the FBI's New York Field Office.
 "I want to be clear that the FBI, through the Joint Terrorism Task Force, is working very closely with them to determine the nature of this attack, and we will run every lead to ground."

-Two law enforcement sources told CBS News that Bickford had taken a bus from Maine to New York City and spent the night before the attack at a homeless shelter downtown.
+Two law enforcement sources told CBS News that Bickford traveled from Maine to New York City spent the night before the attack at a homeless shelter downtown.
 They said investigators are executing search warrants at his residence and are combing through cellphone data, social media accounts and financial records.

 The sources also said a notebook was found in the suspect's backpack with writings about wanting to go to Afghanistan and train to become a holy warrior.
 They said there was also a note addressed to his family.